 - 1. City Council will need to decide if accepting this park is in the best interest of the community. - 2.
 The park maintenance will need to be conducted and administered by the City, requiring personnel and coordination. - 3.
-Regarding maintenance costs, the PUD Agreement would need to clearly describe how the costs (current and future) would be determined and transferred from the

-Homeowner's Association (HA) to the City each year.
-While it may seem beneficial that the HA pay for the park maintenance, implementation of this arrangement could become problematic in the future.

-- 4. As described later in this review, the Master Plan calls for daylighting this branch of the Rouge River in this location.
-The applicant should explain why daylighting hasn't been proposed.
-If daylighted, the exposed river could be considered to meet the criterion of long-term preservation of natural resources. - 5.
-It appears that some of the single-family home sites facing River Street contain a portion of the underground river.
-However, it's not clearly labeled on all sheets in the plan set.
-The location of the underground river should be clearly shown and labeled on all sheets of the plan set.
+Regarding maintenance costs, the PUD Agreement would need to clearly describe how the costs (current and future) would be determined and transferred from the Homeowner's Association (HA) to the City each year.
+While it may seem beneficial that the HA pay for the park maintenance, implementation of this arrangement could become problematic in the future. - 4.
+As described later in this review, the Master Plan calls for daylighting this branch of the Rouge River in this location.
+The applicant explains in their September 7, 2018 response that daylighting the river is not economically feasible without a public grant, and that the City or County would have the most likely chance of being awarded grant money.
+The response memo also states that enough open space has been retained if the City should elect to daylight the river in the future.
+Therefore, daylighting the river is not proposed as part of this project.